 Frequently asked questions

 Why do AI projects fail after deployment?
-The most common reasons: no monitoring for data drift or model degradation (so failures go undetected for weeks), training-serving skew (model sees different features in production than in training), no ownership clarity (nobody knows who to page when accuracy drops), and treating retraining as a one-time event.
-The underlying cause is applying web service assumptions to a system that violates all of them.
+The most common reasons: no monitoring for data drift or model degradation (failures go undetected for weeks), training-serving skew (model sees different features in production than in training), no ownership clarity (nobody knows who to page when accuracy drops), and treating retraining as a one-time event.
+The underlying cause is applying web-service assumptions to a system that violates all of them.

 What is the difference between an AI system and a web service?
-A web service is stateless, deterministic, and stable — it only changes when you deploy new code.
+A web service is stateless, deterministic, and stable — it only changes on deploy.
 An AI system is stateful (depends on training data and feature stores), non-deterministic (same input can produce different outputs), and degrades silently over time as input distributions shift.
 These differences require a fundamentally different operational approach.

 What is production ML monitoring?
-Production ML monitoring is the practice of tracking model health across four layers: input distributions (are inputs similar to training?), prediction distributions (is the model behaving normally?), outcome tracking (are predictions correct?), and business outcomes (are the metrics that matter improving?).
+Production ML monitoring tracks model health across four layers: input distributions (are inputs similar to training?), prediction distributions (is the model behaving normally?), outcome tracking (are predictions correct?), and business outcomes (are the metrics that matter improving?).
 Infrastructure monitoring (CPU, latency) is necessary but not sufficient.